TimmThaler/spdnsUpdater/README.md

 In case you want to auto update the device ip address at every reboot, insert one of the lines above in ```/etc/rc.local``` (Linux only).

 **Required packages:** ```curl```

+### spdnsUpdaterNCP.sh

+This script can be used in [NextcloudPi](https://github.com/nextcloud/nextcloudpi) to automatically setup the spdnsUpdater.sh script in NextcloudPi.